meqdadslh/Project2-React/README.md

 #### PostMVP EXAMPLE

 - Add localStorage or firebase for storage
+- Add more Routes
+- Creat saperate folders and add each components with it's css file
+- Add more css to the page.
+- Add a route with a component where the user could add countries in it
+- Fixing the display by region filter and the search component to display.
+- Add another API with countries images if I could find any.

 ## Components
 ##### Writing out your components and its descriptions isn't a required part of the proposal but can be helpful.